Hackney is no place for Islamophobia - Islamophobia Awareness Month 2022

-As we approach the end of Islamophobia Awareness Month, Hackney Council's No Place for Hate Champion, Cllr Sade Etti, reiterates Hackney’s year-round commitment to fighting Islamophobia and racism in all its forms.
+As Islamophobia Awareness Month draws to a close, Cllr Fajana- Thomas, Cabinet member for Community Safety, reiterates Hackney’s year-round commitment to fighting Islamophobia and hate crime in all its forms.

-Hackney is a brilliant borough where people of all faiths and backgrounds live and work side-by-side, and we will never allow our shared values of inclusivity and diversity to be eroded by hate.
+Hackney is a brilliant borough where people of all faiths and backgrounds live and work side-by-side and we have a strong history of standing up to all forms of hatred and discrimination.

-Last year, the Council passed Cllr Humaira Garasia’s motion to commit to adopting the All-Party Parliamentary Group on British Muslims definition of Islamophobia, making it easier for us to tackle Islamophobia in all of its forms.
+Last year, the Council passed a motion to commit to adopting the All-Party Parliamentary Group on British Muslims definition of Islamophobia, making it easier for us to tackle Islamophobia in all of its forms.

-If you’ve been affected by Islamophobia, please don’t suffer in silence - there are a range of services that can help you.
-You may feel anxious about reporting hate crime or concerned that reporting it wouldn’t make a difference, but every case helps us build up a picture of hate crime in Hackney and supports the police to bring Islamophobes and racists to justice.
+If you’ve been affected by Islamophobia or any other hate crime, please don’t suffer in silence - there are a range of services that can help you.
+You may feel anxious about reporting hate crime or concerned that reporting it wouldn’t make a difference, but every case helps us build up a picture of hate crime in Hackney and bring Islamophobes and racists to justice.

-I would like to take this opportunity to commend the incredible work that our voluntary sector and faith organisations do in their communities, in bringing people from different backgrounds together and embodying our borough’s inclusive spirit.
-Together, we can - and we will - root out all forms of Islamophobia and racism in our communities.
+I would also like to take this opportunity to commend the incredible work that our staff, partners and faith organisations do in the borough.
+Together, we will continue to root out all forms of hate crime, Islamophobia and racism in our communities.

 Anyone who’s been affected by hate crime can: